6 On-Page SEO Tips & Practices

-2. Use your keywords in your post title, permalink and post content
+2. Use your SEO keywords in your post title, permalink and post content

-If you own a party planning business and want to write a post featuring the latest trends in wedding flowers, you may conduct some SEO keyword research that shows “popular bridal bouquet styles ” is your ideal keyword phrase.
+If you own a party planning business and want to write a post featuring the latest trends in autumn wedding flowers, you may conduct some SEO keyword research that shows “popular bridal bouquet styles fall” is your ideal keyword phrase for that blog post.

-A strong post title would be: Popular Bridal Bouquet Styles You’ll Love
+A strong post title would be: Popular Bridal Bouquet Styles for Fall Weddings

-You would also repeatedly use this keyword phrase throughout the post.
+You would also repeatedly use this SEO keyword phrase – and natural, conversational variations of this same phrase – throughout the blog post.

 Please note: It is very important that your chosen keyword phrase is used multiple times in your post.
 However, be sure that your use of that phrase is natural and doesn’t seem forced.
-Readers need to enjoy what they are reading in order to return.
-Once you’ve finished writing your post, it’s a good idea to re-read it and consider if replacing a few mentions of your phrase with other relevant words (such as flowers, wedding, bride, trends) would help your post flow better.
+Readers need to enjoy what they are reading in order to return to your site or blog, and Google has said it wants you to write for human beings and not bots.
+Once you’ve finished writing your post or page, it’s a good idea to re-read it and consider if replacing a few mentions of your phrase with other relevant words (such as flowers, wedding, bride, trends) would help your post flow better.

 3. Positioning of your keywords affects SEO